 Before adjusting your shifting, check to see if the problem you're experiencing isn’t being caused by something else.
 One possibility is a bent derailleur or derailleur hanger.
 The hanger is bolted onto a bike’s rear triangle and is what the derailleur mounts to.
 It can be bent in crashes or impacts from trail debris.
 If the derailleur or its hanger is bent, they can sometimes be straightened.
 In the worst cases, the hanger or derailleur will have to be replaced, with the derailleur being the more expensive of the two.

 It’s also worth checking if the bolts connecting the derailleur to the hanger and the hanger to the frame are tight.
-In rare cases, they can loosen by themselves, which will cause shifting problems.
+In some cases, they can loosen by themselves, which will cause shifting problems.
 This can also damage the derailleur and hanger.

 Finally, shifting will be impacted by worn-out drivetrain components, like the cassette, chain, and chainring.
 A chain wear tool can be used to check this and if your chain is too worn, it will need replacing.
 If you need a new one, have a look at our guide to the best chains for mountain bikes, gravel and road.

 As for your cassette and chainring/s, inspect the teeth to see if any look broken or signs of excessive wear.
 Be aware that chainring teeth can be different shapes by design though, so don't mistake them for damage.
+Chains tend to wear out much more quickly than anything else, then cassettes and finally chainrings – which tend to be the toughest of the lot.

 2. Limit screws